How Universities Can Safely Recycle Old Laptops and PCs

 Inconsistent Processes Across Departments

-Exceptional schools and departments can also observe their personal disposal methods, leading to gaps in security and compliance.
+Different faculties or departments may follow their own disposal methods, creating gaps in security and compliance.

 Limited Time and Resources